Skip to content

 5. Virtual Assistant

-What is a virtual assistant?
 A virtual assistant (VA) or an online assistant is someone who provides administrative and organizational support to a company or individual, typically via phone or email.

-VA;s handle a variety of tasks such as scheduling appointments, organizing travel arrangements, and maintaining calendars.
+VAs handle a variety of tasks such as scheduling appointments, organizing travel arrangements, and maintaining calendars.

-Most VA’s also have experience in data entry and tend to be proficient with Microsoft Office programs like Word and Excel.
+Most VAs also have experience in data entry and tend to be proficient with Microsoft Office programs like Word and Excel.
 Virtual assistants are most often hired by businesses (e.g., marketing agencies) but can also be hired by individuals looking for the services of an experienced VA.

 The skills you need: